Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 ::: tip Remember
 - This component uses `flex: 1` style property therefore it will attempt to take all available space, its minimum dimensions are the values provided to `cropSize` property.
+- The crop area is centered using `justifyContent` and `alignItems` center.
 - This component calculates the dimensions needed to meet the `resolution` property's aspect ratio, therefore your images and videos must use `{ flex: 1 }` style property so they cover the gesture detection area properly.
 :::